-In 1905, keeperís dwellings were built for the two light stations on Brier Island, Grand Passage and Brier Island, by Mr. E. C. Bowers, of Westport, for a contract price of $3,150.
-Charles Buckman was the fist keeper of Grand Passage Lighthouse, serving from 1901 until his death in 1940.
+In 1905, Mr. E. C. Bowers, of Westport built keeper’s dwellings for the two light stations on Brier Island, Grand Passage and Brier Island, for a contract price of $3,150.
+Charles Buckman was the first keeper of Grand Passage Lighthouse, serving from 1901 until his death in 1940.

 While Buckman was keeper he picked up a bottle in November 1914 that contained a leaf from a memorandum book.
 One side of the paper was an Eastern Steamship Company’s advertisement, and on the reverse was penned the following: August 8th, 1914 - German war ship off Coast of Maine.

 In 1960, Wickerson “Wick” Lent gave up his job as a fisherman and moved with his wife Madeline and their four young children into a dwelling at Grand Passage.
 Having lost a leg in a boyhood hunting accident, Wickerson found that lightkeeping better suited him than trying to maintain his balance with an artificial leg on a pitching boat.

 He returned from fishing one day when there had been a heavy sea and no fish, and the keeper of Grand Passage Lighthouse stopped by to see how Wick had made out that day.
 “Nothing at all,” Wick said.
 “Why the hell don’t you give me a chance to go up there and make some easy money?”

 “You mean that?,” replied the keeper.
 “Sure do,” said Wick.
 The keeper asked Wick to see if his wife would be willing to move to the lighthouse, and he quickly responded, “She’ll go anywhere to keep me off the water!”
 And that is how Wickerson Lent ended up becoming a keeper.